neftyblocks/waxguilds/reports/guild.nefty/latest.md

 ### <ins>Noteworthy</ins>

 * We had an incident with a server which impacted in missing rounds for our producer.
-We had to contact our provider and request an exchange of server.
+As the problem was caused by a hardware failure, we contacted our provider and requested a new server.
 We added more tools for monitoring like headsup and ialert to improve response time from the team.